 Ecological variable processing

 Grazing species were categorised as croppers or scrapers according to their morphology and feeding behaviour (Green and Bellwood 2009).
-While both groups of grazing fishes feed primarily on the epilithial algal matrix (EAM) covered substrata, they differ in the amount of material/substratum that is removed during the feeding action.
+While both groups feed primarily on the epilithial algal matrix (EAM) covered substrata, they differ in the amount of material/substratum that is removed during the feeding action.
 Croppers remove the upper portions of the algae and associated detritus and microbes leaving the basal portions of the algae intact on the substratum, while scraping parrotfishes remove shallow pieces of the substratum together with the EAM, leaving distinct bite scars (Choat et al. 2002, Wilson et al. 2003, Hoey and Bellwood 2008).

 We used feeding observations to convert UVC biomass estimates into the total grazing potential of croppers and scrapers.
 We defined grazing functions separately for each functional group whereby cropping function was measured as feeding intensity (bite rate data) and scraping function was measured as area grazed (bite rate and bite area data).
-We used a Bayesian hierarchical modelling framework that estimates species- and genera-level functional rates This method allowed us to estimate grazing rates for UVC species which were not observed in feeding surveys (n = 63).
+We used a Bayesian hierarchical modelling framework that estimates species- and genera-level functional rates.
+This method allowed us to estimate grazing rates for UVC species which were not observed in feeding surveys (n = 63).
 Cropper function was quantified in terms of potential feeding intensity, the total number of bites per minute, and derived from a predictive model which accounted for species- and genera-specific bite rates (Eqs.
 1,2).
 In our cropper feeding data, bite rates were weakly correlated with TL (Pearson’s r = -0.18), and so we assumed bite rates were unrelated to body size.

 Eq.
 1